-1-4 Question-As discussed in Interpretation 1-1, although the standards are currently intended for AICPA members and their firms, state CPA societies or other organizations that are approved by the board to administer the Program may also use the standards, as applicable, to administer peer reviews of non-AICPA firms.
-Does this include firms that are required to be registered with and inspected by the PCAOB, and/or firms that perform audits of non-SEC issuers pursuant to the standards of the PCAOB?
+1-4 Question-Can state CPA societies or other organizations that are approved by the board to administer the program use the standards, as applicable, to administer peer reviews of non-AICPA firms?

+Interpretation-Yes, except for firms required to be registered with and subject to permanent inspection by the PCAOB or firms that perform engagements under PCAOB standards.
+Those firms are required to be administered by the National PRC.
+This would also require that at least one owner of the firm be a member of the AICPA.